Skip to content

 ND Conditions Learning Programme

-Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people.
-This programme is open access to families pre, during and post diagnosis.
+Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people with or without a diagnosis.

 Designed to help parents and carers, whose child or young person has received a diagnosis of Autism, to develop their understanding of the condition.
-Sessions will cover:
+Although priority will be given to parents and carers whose child has received an autism diagnosis, those on the pathway are also able to attend if places are available.

 • communication skills